HKN-UCSD/hkn-server/README.md

 ### Services

 A service encapsulates business logic either pertaining to a db entity, or a group of actions (a.k.a sending emails through sendgrid or fetching+saving resumes).
+See guides/add_new_service.md for more details.

+### Mappers

+A mapper is responsible for mapping request payloads to entities, and entities to response payloads.

 ## Docs Generation